What is bitcoin

 Let's talk about Bitcoin supply for a moment.

 There is a finite amount of Bitcoins.
-As new buyers make purchase requests, the term is mining, so the coins are mined, new Bitcoins are created.
+As new buyers make purchase requests, the term is mining, so the coins are mined, and new Bitcoins are created.
 Mining creates new transactions in the Bitcoin ledger, the Blockchain.
-[On October 4, 2016, it was noted that 15,873,063 Bitcoins were in circulation.]
-As of October 2016, there were nearly 16 million Bitcoins in circulation.
-And Bitcoin has a permanent cap of 21 million, so there can never be more than that.
-So at its current circulation, around 75% of the cap has been consumed.
-So if all Bitcoins in circulation are currently owned, new purchases create new Bitcoins provided the number of Bitcoins never exceeds the cap of 21 million.
+[On Jun 22, 2022, it was noted that 19 million Bitcoins were in circulation.]
+Bitcoin has a permanent cap of 21 million, so there can never be more than that.
+So at its current circulation, around 90% of the cap has been consumed.
+So if all Bitcoins in circulation are currently owned, new purchases create new Bitcoins, provided the number of Bitcoins never exceeds the cap of 21 million.
 So it's clear that the limited number of Bitcoins means demand will drive its price.

-Bitcoin is in a fairly volatile market.
+Bitcoin is in a relatively volatile market.
 And we see that just by looking at how its price changes over time.
-But it's a relatively small market, which helps stabilize things a bit, for the simple reason that the more players lead to greater chance of volatility.
+But it's a relatively small market, which helps stabilize things a bit for the simple reason that more players lead to a greater chance of volatility.
 Likewise, the limited number of available Bitcoins helps to buffer some of Bitcoin's volatility.
-Pricing can be affected by many things, though, and some of these are obvious elements that affect any market.
-Like skepticism and fear.
-Owners, for example, who misread a situation or react suddenly to an event, a Bitcoin hack for example, tend to panic and dump what they own.
+Though pricing can be affected by many things, some of these are apparent elements that affect any market, like scepticism and fear.

 The Bitcoin Community